httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 * Using Content-Security-Policy {{?CSP=W3C.WD-CSP3-20160913}} to constrain the capabilities of active content (such as HTML {{HTML5}}), thereby mitigating Cross-Site Scripting attacks
 * Using Referrer-Policy {{?REFERRER-POLICY=W3C.CR-referrer-policy-20170126}} to prevent sensitive data in URLs from being leaked in the Referer request header
 * Using the 'HttpOnly' flag on Cookies to assure that cookies are not exposed to browser scripting languages {{?I-D.ietf-httpbis-rfc6265bis}}
-* Avoiding use of compression on any sensitive information (e.g., authentication tokens, passwords), as the scripting environment offered by Web browsers allows an attacker to repeatedly probe the compression space; if the attacker has access to the path of the communication, they can use this capability to recover that information.
+* Avoiding use of compression on any sensitive information (e.g., authentication tokens, passwords), as the scripting environment offered by Web browsers allows an attacker to repeatedly probe the compression space; if the attacker has access to the path of the communication, they can use this capability to recover that information

 Depending on how they are intended to be deployed, specifications for applications using HTTP might require the use of these mechanisms in specific ways, or might merely point them out in Security